gereon-t/trajectopy-core/README.md

 - `lever_y` (boolean): Enable or disable estimation of lever arm in the Y-axis.
 - `lever_z` (boolean): Enable or disable estimation of lever arm in the Z-axis.
 - `sensor_rotation` (boolean): Enable or disable estimation of sensor rotation.
 Independent of the least squares adjustment, a constant rotational offset can be computed between the rotations of both trajectories after the alignment.
-- `auto_update` (boolean): If set to `True`, the estimation settings are automatically updated and parameters are disabled if they are not significant (experimental).

 ### Stochastics Settings